slightlyoff/AppInstallImprovements/explainer.md

 Understanding what (if any) API to provide related to prompting is complicated.
 For instance, Chrome 42 is going to show Web App install prompts when a conforming app is visited multiple times in the space of a few weeks and _never_ on the first visit to a site.
 Such criteria make explicit requesting API untennable.

-Having weighed the concerns about spammyness of APIs that would implicitly or explicitly force a prompt to appear for users, it seems the _most_ reasonable way for a site to know if it (or a related application) is being installed is for the system to inform it that such a prompt is being offered.
+Having weighed the concerns about spammyness of APIs that would implicitly or explicitly force a prompt to appear for users, it seems the _most_ reasonable way for a site to know if it (or a related application) is eligible for installation is for the system to inform it that such a prompt is being offered.
 An event in a document may be a reasonable way to model this:

 ```js
 window.addEventListener("beforeinstallprompt", function(e) {